Sudipofficial4/todoappeb/README.md

 # Todo App

-A Flutter-based Todo application built with clean architecture principles, using BLoC state management and Hive for local storage.
+A simple Flutter-based Todo application without splash screen and authentication, built with clean architecture principles, using BLoC state management and Hive for local storage.

 ## Features

-- ✅ Add new todos with title and description
+-  Add new todos with title, description, priority, duedate.
-- ✅ Mark todos as completed/incomplete
+-  Mark todos as completed/incomplete
-- ✅ Delete todos
+-  Delete todos
-- ✅ Persistent local storage using Hive
+-  Persistent local storage using Hive
-- ✅ Clean architecture with separation of concerns
+-  Clean architecture with separation of concerns
-- ✅ BLoC pattern for state management
+-  BLoC pattern for state management
-- ✅ Responsive UI with empty state handling
+-  Responsive UI with empty state handling

 ## Architecture